dmouscher/nomic/rules-public.md

 A player in a current religion with more than 4 players becomes "The Jezus" (this is a title)
 This is determined by random(Discretion of random method is left to the admin)

+## 359

+If a player is inactive for a period of 2 weeks, their status becomes like that of a new player (no religion, no claims, no items, no titles, etc) with the exception that they keep their current points.
+Timers begin after the passing of this proposal.